pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

 When you run `gcloud functions deploy`, the following process occurs:

 1. **Source Upload**: Your entire project directory (excluding `.gcloudignore` files) is packaged and uploaded to Google Cloud Storage
-2. **Cloud Build**: Google Cloud Build downloads the source code and initiates the build process
+2. **Cloud Build**: Google Cloud Build downloads the source code and runs the Docker build defined in `function/Dockerfile`
-3. **Buildpack Processing**: The Java buildpack runs Maven in the cloud environment to compile and package your application
+3. **GraalVM Build Stage**: Maven executes inside the GraalVM builder image to compile the multi-module project and assemble a runnable fat JAR
-4. **Container Creation**: A container image is created and stored in Google Cloud's Artifact Registry
+4. **Container Creation**: The runtime layer copies the GraalVM-built artifact into a slim GraalVM Java 21 base image and pushes it to Artifact Registry
 5. **Function Deployment**: The container is deployed as a Cloud Function with the specified triggers

-**Important**: Your local `target/` directory is not directly used - Google Cloud rebuilds everything from source code in the cloud environment.
+**Important**: Your local `target/` directory is not directly used—Cloud Build reproduces the Maven build inside the GraalVM container using the repository sources.

 ### Common Issues and Solutions